sip03ds/AzAdmin/RSyslog_Sentinel/README.md

 The scale set will need to be part of a configuration management system where all conf files will be hosted and persisted.

+### Requirements Breakdown
+- NLB, VM Scaleset will be deployed on the same resource group.
+- The scale set will have 2 VMs with the same specifications (2 vCPU, 8GB RAM , 32GB temp storage).
+- The scale set will increase if CPU on one VM is running above 75% for 5 minutes.
+- The scale set will be able to grow up to 4 VMs in total.
+- The scale set should have the ability to mount dynamically their hard disks.
+- We should assume that we are expecting high data volume from the clients (80GB/hour) for each log.

 ### Design
 Assumptions:
+- We already have an Azure Subscription to deploy our solution.
-- We already have VNET where we will deploy all our components
+- We already have VNET where we will deploy all our components.
-- We have a dedicated subnet where all devices will be connected to
+- We have a dedicated subnet where all devices will be connected to.
-- We will have a NSG that will allow traffic to all devices
+- We will have a NSG that will allow traffic to all devices.
-- Azure is already connected with on premise devices (syslog clients)
+- Azure is already connected with on premise devices (syslog clients).
-- All networking devices are configured to dispatch syslogs to network load balancer's external IP
+- All networking devices are configured to dispatch syslogs to network load balancer's external IP.
-- Load balancer will work on a round robin fashion for dispatching logs to VM scale set
+- Load balancer will work on a round robin fashion for dispatching logs to VM scale set.
-- We will have unequal log sizes for each client
+- We will have unequal log sizes for each client.
-- For DSC an already existing Automation account will be used
+- For DSC an already existing automation account will be used.
-- We already have a log analytics workspace for storing logs
+- We already have a log analytics workspace for storing logs.
+- Log analytics workspace and automation is already associated.
-- Microsoft's Sentinel is configured for using the log analytics workspace
+- Microsoft's Sentinel is configured for using the log analytics workspace.

-Specifications:
-- NLB, VM Scaleset will be deployed on the same resource group
-- The scale set will have 2 VMs with the same specifications (2 vCPU, 8GB RAM , 32GB temp storage)
-- The scale set will increase if CPU on one VM is running above 75% for 5 minutes
-- The scale set will be able to grow up to 4 VMs in total
-- VM Generation 2 will be used
-- Each VM will have a single Network interface unit
-- We will use Centos 7.9 OS with the latest updates

 ```mermaid
     graph TD;